 Sometimes we say the pastor is building a church, but in reality he is building people.
 The building is not the church.
 The people that worship in the building are the church.
-In an article for a Christian Life College journal, Third Millennium Ministry, I wrote, "Our emphasis should always be on people hman, "Future Church" in Third Millennium , CA: Christian Life College Press, 2004), 25.

-Our emphasis should always be on people rather than properties, the person rather than the place. rather than properties, the person rather than the place.
+In an article for a Christian Life College journal, Third Millennium Ministry, I wrote, "Our emphasis should always be on people rather than properties, the person rather than the place.
 Often our goal in church planting is to "get a building," and the church becomes the structure."

+Our emphasis should always be on people rather than properties, the person rather than the place.